samdelaney42/Stat_Arb_with_K_Means/README.md

 # K_Means

-In this project I aim to re-create the unsupervised machine learning k-means clustering technique with random and plusplus initialization methods, then use class in a stat arb trading model.
+In this project I aim to re-create the unsupervised machine learning k-means clustering technique with random and plusplus initialization methods, then use class in a stat arb trading model to find non-traditional pairs.

 To do:
 - Implement in statistical arbitrage pair trading model